DevCycleHQ/js-sdks/README.md

 Push up the new tags and version changes, then run:

-`yarn publish`
+`yarn publish --otp=<one-time password>`

 This will publish all the new versions to npm.
+You must provide the one-time password associated with the NPM account in order to run this command.